berkeleybop/berkeleybop.github.io/best_practice.md

 - [commit early, commit often](https://deepsource.io/blog/git-best-practices)
    - perfect later!
    - you should always be working on a branch, so don't worry about breaking things
+   - make a PR for your branch - mark as draft if not ready
 - Make repos public by default
 - Use standard repo layouts
+   - don't invent - look at exemplars
 - Include standard files:
    - README.md
-   - LICENSE (BSD3 preferred for software)
+   - LICENSE (BSD3 or Apache preferred for software)
    - CONTRIBUTING.md
    - CODE_OF_CONDUCT.md (see for example [kgx CoC](https://github.com/biolink/biolink-model/blob/master/CODE_OF_CONDUCT.md)
    - Changes.md
    - .gitignore
    - Makefile or equivalent
+   - see below for more specific recommendations for specific kinds of repos
 - use GitHub
     - Like GitLab in principle, but GitHub has network effect
     - prefer to work on the main repo, not forks, but defer to project-specific guidelines